What is Neuro Linguistic Programming?

 The name neuro linguistic programming originated when co-founder Richard Bandler was stopped by the police for alleged speeding.
-He was asked what his profession was and came up with the name after glancing at the titles of the books he happened to have in his car.
-Despite this, the name gives a useful description of what we do.
+He was asked his profession and came up with the name on the spur of the moment after glancing at the titles of some books in his car.

 Neuro means relating to the nervous system.
 The information we take in through our senses influences our neurological function.
 If we improve the accuracy with which we take in information, i.e. we listen better and are more observant, so we are more open to our own and other people’s experience.

 Linguistic is about language.
-As we understand and are more aware of language – the words themselves as well as their structure and the way they’re spoken (speed, voice tone, rhythm), so we get better information for making decisions and communicating consciously and unconsciously.
+As we understand and are more aware of language – the words themselves as well as their structure and the way they’re spoken (speed, voice tone, rhythm) – so we get better information for making decisions and communicating consciously and unconsciously.

 Programming here refers to habits.
 We develop habits, some useful, some less useful.
 NLP teaches us how we can develop and encourage useful habits and reduce less useful habits.

-So, there you go: Neuro Linguistic Programming – using language to programme our nervous system into more useful habits.
+So, there you go: neuro linguistic programming, – using language to programme our nervous system into more useful habits.
 Success is often about developing the right habits in any situation.

 A brief history of Neuro Linguistic Programming.

 Contrary to the majority of the academics at the time, however, they took a different approach in that they focused on bringing about measurable change, rather than merely theorising.

 Bandler and Grinder wanted to know the psychological strategies great performers used – what they did and how they did it.
 They devised ways of modelling these strategies so others could replicate their performance.
-This became the initial model of NLP.

 They then tested and refined the model with their clients.
 As different groups heard about its benefits it spread across a whole range of human endeavours, including coaching, art, sport, and business.